Skip to main content

 Jones saw the opportunity for a film adaptation as a chance to boost his street cred, and so he resolved to get the book converted to screen at any cost.
 He really didn’t care how much of his book was changed so long as everyone knew it was based on his book.
 Quoth Jones, “I don’t give a damn what they do to the movie; the book will stand by itself long after the movie is forgotten.”

-The push to make the film as edgy as possible actually came from the film’s creative team who were really excited about the prospect of creating something so cutting-edge and raw.
+The push to make the film as edgy as possible actually came from the film’s creative team.
+They were really excited about the prospect of creating something so cutting-edge and raw.
 So they fired Jones from adapting his own book and hired screenwriter Daniel Taradash to make something boundary-pushing.
 They would get their wish, for the most part, but not before making some adjustments.

 The most foundational change was Lorene’s change in career.
 In the book, she is unquestionably a prostitute working in a whorehouse, but Hays Code Lorene is merely a hostess at a private social club for gentlemen.
 Similarly, the movie altered the story behind Karen’s hysterectomy.
 In the book she receives gonorrhea from her husband through one of his many affairs.
 In the film she receives the procedure after complications from a miscarriage, skipping the talk about STDs altogether.
 The only thorny elements to be dropped altogether were the locker-room language and the homosexual content, neither of which film was ready to tackle at the time.